 I got the job offer e-mail while I was visiting my girlfriend in Tokyo the month after I graduated from college with no job.
 I was hopeful Goldman would come through during commencement, but it still felt unsettling to graduate with no job offer after four years of studying.
 Perhaps subconsciously, getting my offer in Japan is why I named my site Financial Samurai.

-I thank my lucky stars that my girlfriend at the time encouraged me to set my alarm at 5:15am after a late night of partying to get on that darn bus at 6am.
+I thank my lucky stars that my girlfriend at the time encouraged me to set my alarm at 5:15am after a late night of partying.
+Without the alarm, I wouldn't have gotten on the darn bus at 6 am.
 She knew at least I could sleep on the bus ride up.
 I guess showing up really is half the battle!

 As I finish up this answer, I realize the best financial move I ever made was actually choosing the right life partner.
 She’s made all the difference in the world.